 Trailblazers is a place to take personal responsibility, collaborate with and support others, learn new skills, have fun, appreciate and respect nature, face challenge and risk and learn about, celebrate and reflect on who we are as individuals and as a Trailblazer community.

-Our policy on sex education is in line with the government expectations.
+Our policy on relationships and sex education is in line with the statutory government expectations.
 We do involve health visitors in our teaching.
 They, and all members of staff involved, work to written guidelines and meet before the project begins to clarify the scope of the work.
 We also offer parents the opportunity to view materials and to ask questions about our teaching at a meeting prior to the project beginning.
 (The full policy is available from school or our website.)

 Our policy on drugs and substance abuse education reflects the need to educate children in the dangers of drug and substance abuse as part of our wider study of choices.

 Would we make children aware of other drugs, their effects when misused, or street names for substances.